The Last Jedi

 Star Wars:The Last Jedi is on the Right Path

-There is a scene about halfway through the movie, where a critical moment happens between the good guys and the bad guy's spaceships.
+There is a scene about halfway through the (The Last Jedi), where a critical event occurs between the good guys and the bad guy's spaceships.
 You will know it when it happens, as there is a moment with complete silence, then...
 It is a mesmerizing and visionary sequence that will have you gasp in awe.

 A long time ago in a galaxy far, far away.....Oh heck Yeah!!